"I don't come to work for the money."

 That is what too many employees would like to convey to their managers in an attempt to show how passionate they are about their work.
 That is exactly what their bosses want them to say.
 At the end of the day, wage costs are one of the most expensive lines on the company's profit and loss statement.

-Then, when it comes to negotiating your salary, you are almost embarrassed to ask for a raise.
+When it comes to negotiating your salary, you are almost embarrassed to ask for a raise.

 It is the same when you go for a new job.
 You jump through all the hoops of proving what a great asset you will be to the company and are so exhausted by the end of the process that you accept any number that they offer you.
+"Oh, you are going to give me a raise after all, thank you so much."

 Stop being so meek and accepting.
 If you do an awesome job, you deserve to be paid what you are worth.